CobaltXII/shaker/README.md

 clang++ shaker.cpp -o shaker -O3 -lSDL2 -framework OpenGL
 ```

+I don't use GNU/Linux or Windows, so I wouldn't know where to find the OpenGL or SDL include files.
+You'll probably have to modify the include paths.
+Other than that, Shaker is (probably) cross-compatible.

 ## Usage

 Once you have compiled Shaker successfully, it is trivial to use it.
 Simply pass a filename as an argument to Shaker.
 You can optionally pass a width and a height (you must specify both if you are to specify any).